pingswept/me30-website/content/notes/pi-setup.md

 ![RPi console cable connection](/img/rpi-console-cable.png)

-There are more details if you need them in [Adafruit's console cable tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview).
-Emily K. also recommends the [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/all).
+There are more details about the console cable if you need them in [Adafruit's console cable tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/overview).
+If you want to go deeper on how console cables and terminals work, try the [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/all).

 ## Setup checklist

 <ul style="list-style: none;">
   <li><input type="checkbox"> Install the Raspberry Pi Imager from <a href="https://www.raspberrypi.com/software/">the Raspberry Pi Software page</a></li>
-  <li><input type="checkbox"> In the Imager, choose the image "Raspberry Pi OS (other)" --> "Raspberry Pi OS Lite (32-bit)"</li>
+  <li><input type="checkbox"> In the Imager, choose the image "Raspberry Pi OS (other)" --> "Raspberry Pi OS Lite (64-bit)"</li>
   <li><input type="checkbox"> Click the gear menu for Advanced Options to enable SSH and set the password for the user <code>pi</code></li>
   <li><input type="checkbox"> Edit config.txt on micro SD card to include: <code>enable_uart=1</code></li>
     <li><input type="checkbox"> Install the <a href="https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads">SiLabs CP210X USB driver</a> for the console cable</li>